NEW YORK DHARMA

 fee by donation

 This day-long retreat will be held in the traditional insight meditation form, allowing participants to experience stillness and insight in a supportive environment.
 The day will include periods of sitting and walking meditation.
-There will be a dharma talk and opportunities for interviews.
+There is no pre-registration for the retreat.
+Please note, all participants are expected to attend the entire retreat.
+Please arrive on time.

 NOTE: If you are new to NY Dharma please familiarize yourself with the health protocols and class guidelines found below.